 Carl Stone (B.A.) was born and raised by his Grandmother Eliza Stone on the Brokenhead Ojibway Nation.
-Grandmother Stone was a respected Elder and of the Anishinaabe Midewin Society.
-For the last 42 years Carl has been active in the reclaiming of the Anishinaabe Spiritual and Cultural ways of the people.
-In the mid 1970’s, Carl was one of seven young men of the Brokenhead Ojibway Nation who played a significant role in bringing back the Traditional Drum to the Brokenhead Ojibway Nation.
+Grandmother Stone was a respected Elder and of the Anishinaabe Midewiwin Society.
+For over 40 years, Carl has been active in the reclaiming of the Anishinaabe Spiritual and Cultural ways of the people.
+In the mid 1970’s, Stone was one of seven young men of the Brokenhead Ojibway Nation who played a significant role in bringing back the Traditional Drum to the Brokenhead Ojibway Nation.
 After 100 years of silence the Brokenhead Drum sounded it’s voice again.
-Carl has worked as a student advisor and instructor for the Indigenous Student Centre at the U of M since 1999 and also sits on numerous advisory committees.
-Carl also works as an Elders helper and guest lectures on Traditional Teachings and Spirituality.
-Carl has been honored to receive an award in recognition of his leadership, mentorship and in creating and promoting a positive work environment both at the University of Manitoba and in the community.
+He has worked as a student advisor and instructor for the Indigenous Student Centre at the U of M since 1999 and also sits on numerous advisory committees.
+Stone also works as an Elders helper and guest lectures on Traditional Teachings and Spirituality.
+He has been honored to receive an award in recognition of his leadership, mentorship and in creating and promoting a positive work environment both at the University of Manitoba and in the community.